-TRENDS IN BUSINESS IN SOUTH AFRICA 2021 AND BEYOND
+TRENDS IN BUSINESS IN SOUTH AFRICA 2022 AND BEYOND

-- A steady increase in regulatory and compilance requirements and reporting (for example, as is required by the Companies Act, POPIA and FICA). - The pandemic has changed working expections in SA, with more employees working remotely and from home, with more flexible working hours. - The use of electronic means for meetings and consultations.
-In other words, a general trend towards a virtual world, incorporating electronic signatures, and electronic communication for meetings. - A trend where businesses incorporate purpose beyond profits to a more meaningful level. - A trend toward relocating to remoter locations from which to work, resulting in cities being less dominated by business districts and commuters, having the knock-on effect of the possibility of more green spaces and affordable housing in the city centres.
+- A steady increase in regulatory and compilance requirements and reporting (for example, as is required by the Companies Act, POPIA and FICA). - The pandemic has changed working expections in SA, with more employees working remotely and from home but from time to time working in office as the need arises (the hybrid work environment). - The use of electronic means for meetings and consultations.
+In other words, a general trend towards a virtual world, incorporating electronic signatures, and electronic communication for meetings.
+A migration to a collaborative digital ecosystem, which allows all employees to connect to, and service client requests.
+Automated, digital workflows, with reduced manual processes.
+Digital platforms may also allow customers to serve themselves without the need to interact with staff. - A trend where businesses incorporate purpose beyond profits to a more meaningful level.
+Over the next few years, millennials and new technologies will be driving forces in the wider adoption of sustainable buildings, homes and office spaces. - A trend toward relocating to remoter locations from which to work, resulting in cities being less dominated by business districts and commuters, having the knock-on effect of the possibility of more green spaces and affordable housing in the city centres.